 Bait and switch

-These regulation are enforced European wide and also impacts on every European trader/businesses that advertise and market to all 480 million consumers in the EU, in the same way, they do to domestic customers.
+These regulations are enforced Europe-wide and also impact on every European trader/businesses that advertise and market to all 480 million consumers in the EU, in the same way they do to domestic customers.

 The principal aim of the regulation is to boost consumer confidence and give businesses a uniform and transparent EU wide set of rules.